aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

   </br>
   <center>
-    <h3>Variables</h3>
+    <h3>🌡️ Variables</h3>
   </center>

 .. raw:: html

   </br>
   <p class="explain">
-    As an example, let's pretend we work at a zoo where we have a spreadsheet that contains information about the traits of different animals 🐢&nbsp;We want to use <i>discriminative learning</i> in order to <i>categorize</i> the species of a given animal.
+    As an example, let's pretend we work at a zoo where we have a spreadsheet that contains information about the traits of different animals.
+We want to use <i>discriminative learning</i> in order to <i>categorize</i> the species of a given animal.
   </p>